 In response to liquidity issues that businesses are facing as a result of the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act" or "Act") was signed into law on March 27, 2020 by the U.S. government.
 Among other relief, the Act provides assistance to businesses through the modification of rules related to net operating losses and interest expense deductions.
 Many of these modifications are designed to provide critical cash flow and liquidity to businesses during the COVID-19 pandemic, including allowing the amendment of prior tax returns to obtain tax refunds.
 The Act also allows for the deferral of 2020 employer FICA payroll taxes to 2021 and 2022 as well as delaying any federal tax payments due April 15, 2020 and June 15, 2020 until July 15, 2020.
 The Company utilized the relief opportunities provided by the Act.
-The application of the Act resulted in a net cash benefit of \$98.4 million, of which \$0.4 million and \$55.6 million was reflected in our effective tax rate for the three months ended March 31, 2021 and 2020, respectively.
-We have also deferred 2020 FICA payroll tax payments of approximately \$9 million, with half due at the end of 2021 and the remaining half at the end of 2022.
+The application of the Act resulted in a net cash benefit of \$98.4 million, for which we have recorded a tax benefit of \$0.2 million and \$0.6 million for the three and six months ended June 30, 2021, respectively, and a tax expense of \$1.9 million and a tax benefit of \$53.7 million for the three and six months ended June 30, 2020, respectively.
+We have also deferred 2020 FICA payroll tax payments of \$9.5 million and expect to pay the entire amount in the third quarter of 2021.